RasppleII/a2server/docs/ivanx/a2server_virtualbox.md

   the [A2SERVER+A2CLOUD virtual machine](files/A2SERVER_A2CLOUD.ova) (~1.7
   GB).

-* Open VirtualBox, and choose \"Import Appliance...\" from the File menu.
+* Open VirtualBox, and choose "Import Appliance..." from the File menu.
   Select the file you downloaded (A2SERVER.ova).

-* Leave the \"Reinitialize the MAC address of all network cards\" box unchecked.
+* Leave the "Reinitialize the MAC address of all network cards" box unchecked.
 Click Import.

-* When it\'s done importing, click A2SERVER, then click Settings, then click Network.
+* When it's done importing, click A2SERVER, then click Settings, then click Network.

-* Ensure that \"Attached To:\" is set to \"Bridged Adapter\".
+* Ensure that "Attached To:" is set to "Bridged Adapter".

-* Set \"Name:\" to a _wired_ network interface on your computer.
-If you don\'t have one, use a USB-to-Ethernet adapter.
-(A2SERVER won\'t work over Wi-Fi in a virtual machine.)
+* Set "Name:" to a _wired_ network interface on your computer.
+If you don't have one, use a USB-to-Ethernet adapter.
+(A2SERVER won't work over Wi-Fi in a virtual machine.)

 * Click OK.

-You\'re all set up.
+You're all set up.
 For next steps, check out the links on the [A2SERVER home page](index.md).